ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     $ ./qemu-ga -D
     ~~~

-3. The previous command will return you an output like the following:
+3. The `qemu-ga` command returns an output like this:

     ~~~properties
     [general]